Plant & Refinery Accident Attorneys

 Nevertheless, the last couple decades have seen a startling increase in reported fatalities at oil refineries and chemical plants - especially in Texas, where the refining industry is big business.

 If you have experienced serious injury during your job as a refinery or plant worker, or your loved one was fatally wounded in a plant/refinery accident, you may be entitled to financial compensation for your loss.
-Talking to knowledgeable plant and refinery accident attorneys like Neal Davis and Jed Silverman will ensure you get the best possible compensation for your injuries or a wrongful death.
+Talking to a knowledgeable plant and refinery accident attorney like Neal Davis will ensure you get the best possible compensation for your injuries or a wrongful death.